The 'new' Nokia's first flagship phone is official, and it's a bit of a doozy.

 It might sound like some kind of killer Greek aperitif that's all but guaranteed to give you a hangover, but Ozo is actually Nokia's seriously high-end 3D audio recording tech - and now it's coming to smartphones for the first time.

-The Nokia 8 is packing multiple microphones, which let it record spacial audio.
-Instead of simple stereo, you get actual depth and spacial awareness, which should give your home movies the edge over other cameraphone footage.
-It's also ideal for VR - which is probably why the tech has mostly been used with the OZO+ 360-degree camera, which costs a whopping £60,000 (about S$105,000).
+The Nokia 8 is packing multiple microphones, which let it record spatial audio.
+Instead of simple stereo, you get actual depth and spatial awareness, which should give your home movies the edge over other cameraphone footage.
+It's also ideal for VR - which is probably why the tech has mostly been used with the OZO+ 360-degree camera, which costs a whopping £60,000.

 Now we're not saying the mics built into your phone are going to be as good, but if Nokia has managed to dilute the science down and make it work on a smaller scale, then your camera clips could sound a whole lot better very soon.
 Oh, and it'll do all that when you're shooting 4K clips, too.

 IT'S GOT A (REALLY) POLISHED DESIGN

 Each Nokia 8 handset is drilled out of a single block of aluminium, but it's the super-shiny polished versions we're most excited about - especially the gorgeous copper colour.
 Copper's the in thing this season, dont'cha know?

 Apparently it takes 20 hours to buff and polish each phone enough to get that near-mirror finish, and while it might make it a bit of a fingerprint magnet, a special coating should mean you spend more time actually using the thing, rather than cleaning it.

 There's a similar treatment on that 5.3in, 2560x1440 resolution LCD screen up front, so hopefully it should all stay sparkly once you've actually taken it out of the box.